zippyy/myblog/content/about.md

 not only always had with me where ever I moved but also a way for me to keep in contact with people from travels.

-IRC, AIM, Jabber/XMPP, MSN, Yahoo, all of those got heave use from me throughout my childhood to keep in contact with friends, family, peers, and anyone else I found along the way worth keeping up correspondence with, I still actively use IRC and XMPP as well as host
+IRC, AIM, Jabber/XMPP, MSN, Yahoo, all of those got heavy use from me throughout my childhood to keep in contact with friends, family, peers, and anyone else I found along the way worth keeping up correspondence with, I still actively use IRC and XMPP as well as host